Chaste/chaste-workshop-materials-2023/README.md

 # Chaste Workshop 2023
-A directory of workshop materials for the September 2023 Chaste workshop in Oxford
+A directory of workshop materials for the September 2023 Chaste workshop in Oxford.
+You can find the workshop timetable [here](https://chaste.github.io/workshops/2023-09-11/).

 ## [Monday](https://github.com/Chaste/chaste-workshop-materials-2023/monday)